 These tumors are nearly twice as common among men.
 Adenocarcinoma of the pancreas is 2 to 3 times more common among smokers than nonsmokers.
 People with chronic pancreatitis are at greater risk as well.
 People who have relatives with the disease may be at increased risk.
 Long-standing diabetes may be a risk factor.
 Alcohol and caffeine consumption do not seem to be risk factors.

 Cystadenocarcinoma of the pancreas is a rare type of pancreatic cancer that develops from a fluid-filled noncancerous (benign) tumor called a cystadenoma.
 It often causes upper abdominal pain and may grow large enough for a doctor to feel it through the abdominal wall.
-The diagnosis is usually made by a special type of computed tomography (CT) scan of the abdomen or magnetic resonance imaging (MRI).
-Only 20% of people with this cancer have tumors that have metastasized (spread) by the time surgery is performed.
+The diagnosis is usually made by a special type of computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (CT) scan of the abdomen or magnetic resonance imaging Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (MRI).
+Only 20% of people with this cancer have tumors that have metastasized (spread) by the time surgery is done.
 Therefore, cystadenocarcinoma has a much better prognosis than adenocarcinoma.
 If the cancer has not spread and the whole pancreas is removed surgically, the person has a 65% chance of surviving for at least 5 years.

-Intraductal papillary-mucinous tumor is a rare type of pancreatic tumor characterized by enlargement (dilation) of the main pancreatic duct, mucus overproduction, recurring episodes of pancreatitis, and occasional pain.
+Intraductal papillary-mucinous tumor is a rare type of pancreatic tumor characterized by enlargement (dilation) of the main pancreatic duct, mucus overproduction, recurring episodes of pancreatitis Acute Pancreatitis Acute pancreatitis is sudden inflammation of the pancreas that may be mild or life threatening but usually subsides.
+Gallstones and alcohol abuse are the main causes of acute pancreatitis.
+Severe... read more , and occasional pain.
 The diagnosis is made by CT and sometimes other imaging tests.
 These tumors can progress to cancer, but because diagnostic tests cannot distinguish between noncancerous and cancerous forms of this tumor, surgery is the best diagnostic and treatment option for all people suspected of having this type of tumor.
 With surgery, people with the noncancerous tumors have a greater than 95% chance of surviving for 5 years.
 People with cancerous tumors have a 50 to 75% chance of surviving 5 years.